Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters

 This article is organized as follows.
-Our theoretical framework is presented in Sec.~\ref{sec:theory}, including the driven Tavis--Cummings model (Sec.~\ref{sec:TCmodel}), the master equation used for numerical calculations (Sec.~\ref{sec:ME}), scattering from the cavity (Sec.~\ref{sec:Scattering}), and an analog classical coupled-oscillator model used for analytical calculations in the weak-drive regime (Sec.~\ref{sec:COmodel}).
-In Section~\ref{sec:results}, we present the results from our explorations of the driven Tavis--Cummings model, which show a saturation-like response of the cavity population in the intermediate drive regime.
-First, we study the spectrum in Sec.~\ref{sec:Spectrum} and note that there is a sweet spot for quantum effects on resonance, which differentiates between different system sizes.
-Thereafter, the system response is examined for resonant driving in the weak- to intermediate- drive regimes in Sec.~\ref{sec:MeanCavityResponse}.
-The observed nonlinear response is analyzed in Sec.~\ref{sec:EffectiveDrive} in terms of an effective drive acting on the cavity.
-In Sec.~\ref{sec:CriticalDrive}, we build on this description to derive an analytical expression for the critical drive strength required for entering the nonlinear regime.
-We also find a figure of merit for the observed effect in \secref{sec:FOM} and show that it can be explained by quantum interference effects in Sec.~\ref{sec:QuantumInterference}.
-Finally, the conclusions from our investigations are presented in Sec.~\ref{sec:Conclusions}.
-We give additional details for some calculations in appendices: Appendix~\ref{sec:app_COmodel} shows the mapping between the classical and quantum models used in Sec.~\ref{sec:COmodel}, Appendix~\ref{app:Laser} reviews the quantum theory for a propagating laser, and Appendix~\ref{app:add_sim} contains plots further demonstrating the effect of coupling strengths and cooperativity on the unconventional saturation.
+Our theoretical framework is presented in \secref{sec:theory}, including the driven Tavis--Cummings model (\secref{sec:TCmodel}), the master equation used for numerical calculations (\secref{sec:ME}), scattering from the cavity (\secref{sec:Scattering}), and an analog classical coupled-oscillator model used for analytical calculations in the weak-drive regime (\secref{sec:COmodel}).
+In \secref{sec:results}, we present the results from our explorations of the driven Tavis--Cummings model, which show a saturation-like response of the cavity population in the intermediate drive regime.
+First, we study the spectrum in \secref{sec:Spectrum} and note that there is a sweet spot for quantum effects on resonance, which differentiates between different system sizes.
+Thereafter, the system response is examined for resonant driving in the weak- to intermediate- drive regimes in \secref{sec:MeanCavityResponse}.
+The observed nonlinear response is analyzed in \secref{sec:EffectiveDrive} in terms of an effective drive acting on the cavity.
+In \secref{sec:CriticalDrive}, we build on this description to derive an analytical expression for the critical drive strength required for entering the nonlinear regime.
+We also find a figure of merit for the observed effect in \secref{sec:FOM} and show that it can be explained by quantum interference effects in \secref{sec:QuantumInterference}.
+Finally, the conclusions from our investigations are presented in \secref{sec:Conclusions}.
+We give additional details for some calculations in appendices: Appendix~\ref{sec:app_COmodel} shows the mapping between the classical and quantum models used in \secref{sec:COmodel}, Appendix~\ref{app:Laser} reviews the quantum theory for a propagating laser beam, and Appendix~\ref{app:add_sim} contains plots further demonstrating the effect of coupling strengths and cooperativity on the unconventional saturation.